7 Tips To Fix Yellow Toenails

-Usually yellow toenails have other symptoms that accompany them.
-Those symptoms are strong indicators of what is actually causing the discoloration.
-At times the nail might thicken, and it can have a raised appearance.
+Usually, yellow toenails have other symptoms that accompany them.
+Those symptoms are reliable indicators of what is actually causing the discoloration.
+At times, the nail might thicken, and it can have a raised appearance.
 The nail will occasionally turn weak and brittle and start to flake or crumble.
-At times all of the toenails will turn yellow, while at other times only one to two might turn that color.
+At times, all of the toenails will turn yellow, while, at other times, only one or two might turn yellow.

 Other Medical Conditions

 The culprit might also be other underlying medical conditions.
-Psoriasis, thyroid disease, tuberculosis (lung infection), bronchiectasis (damaged airways), and vitamin deficiencies (mostly zinc or iron), kidney disease (might lead to the blood having increased amounts of bilirubin within the bloods that might result in yellow fingernails, diabetes, lung disease (a lack of oxygen might cause yellow fingernails), and liver disease (jaundice) might cause yellow toenails or yellow fingernails.
-If you aren't sure if you have one of those conditions, yellowing or your toenails or fingernails is probably not the first symptom that will be noticeable.
+Psoriasis, thyroid disease, tuberculosis (lung infection), bronchiectasis (damaged airways), vitamin deficiencies (mostly zinc or iron), kidney disease (might lead to the blood having increased amounts of bilirubin), diabetes, lung disease (a lack of oxygen), and liver disease (jaundice) might cause yellow toenails or yellow fingernails.
+If you aren't sure if you have one of those conditions, the yellowing of your toenails or fingernails is probably not the first symptom that will be noticeable.

-Paying close attention to your toenails is actually a really important thing to do, since they are a strong indicator of your body's overall health.
-If you see any signs of discoloration, it is important to seek medication attention right away from a foot doctor or podiatrist.
-Anyone can be affected by yellow toenails, but a majority of individuals who experience the condition are from 20 to 70 years old.
+Paying close attention to your toenails is actually an essential thing to do since they are a reliable indicator of your body's overall health.
+If you see any signs of discoloration, it is necessary to seek medical attention right away from a foot doctor or podiatrist.
+Anyone can be affected by yellow toenails, but the majority of individuals who experience the condition are from 20 to 70 years old.
 Athletes of every age are susceptible to toenail problems as well, including discoloration issues.

 Tea Tree Oil

-If a bacterial infection is causing your nails to yellow, you should speak to your doctor to see if you can get a cream that will cure the condition effectively.
-The doctor may recommend tea tree oil, since it is often an effective home remedy for treating fungal infections.
+If a bacterial infection is causing your nails to be yellow, you should speak to your doctor to see if you can get a cream that will cure the condition effectively.
+The doctor may recommend tea tree oil since it is often an efficient home remedy for treating fungal infections.
 It is a natural fungicide that has antimicrobial and antiseptic features that might help with containing and killing the fungus and returning your nails to their natural color.

 If you have nails that are yellowing due to a bacterial infection, then see if your doctor can prescribe an effective cream for curing the condition.
-A tea tree oil might be suggested, since they can be very effective home remedies for treating fungal infection.
+Tea tree oil might be suggested since it can be a very efficient home remedy for treating fungal infection.
 Apply pure tea tree oil to your nail beds using an eyedropper.
 Rinse it off in a few minutes with lukewarm water and perform this procedure two times a day.

 Lemon As A Kind Of Bleaching Agent

 Put lemon juice in a bowl and soak your nails for 10-15 minutes.
-Next use a soft toothbrush to scrub your nails gently to clean some discoloration off.
+Next, use a soft toothbrush to scrub your nails gently to clean some discoloration off.
 Then use lukewarm water to rinse your hands and then apply a moisturizer.
-This can be done two times day until all of the discoloration has disappeared.
+This can be done two times a day until all of the discolorations have disappeared.

-Toothpaste can be used along with a whitening agent, like baking soda or hydrogen peroxide to treat yellow fingernails or toenails.
-The same ingredients that are used for whitening teeth might work on mild yellow stains on nails also.
-Apply a thin layer of toothpaste onto your nails and allow it to sit for around 5 to 10 minutes.
-Scrub gently with a nail brush and then take the toothpaste off using a cotton balls that have been soaked in water.
+Toothpaste can be used, along with a whitening agent like baking soda or hydrogen peroxide, to treat yellow fingernails or toenails.
+The same ingredients that are used for whitening the teeth might work on mild yellow stains on the nails also.
+Apply a thin layer of toothpaste onto your nails and allow it to sit for around five to ten minutes.
+Scrub gently with a nail brush and then take the toothpaste off using a cotton ball that has been soaked in water.
 This method can be repeated two to three times a week.

-Hydrogen peroxide may bleach your nails to clarity.
+Hydrogen peroxide may bleach your nails to make them clear.
 It is especially helpful for nails that are discolored from nail polish, smoking, or a condition where they are still yellow after other treatments are used.
-However, for fungal infections it isn't recommended.
-For that, you will need to have a way to get to the problem's actual root and after that has been dealt with, your nails should return to their natural appearance.
+However, for fungal infections, it isn't recommended.
+For that, you will need to have a way to get to the problem's actual root, and after that has been dealt with, your nails should return to their natural appearance.

-When using hydrogen peroxide you want to avoid burning yourself, so use a solution that is just 3% hydrogen peroxide.
+When using hydrogen peroxide, you want to avoid burning yourself, so use a solution that is just 3% hydrogen peroxide.
 Get half a cup of water and mix in 3-4 tablespoons of 3% hydrogen peroxide.
 Be sure to mix it well, and then soak your nails for around two minutes in the solution.
-Then use a soft toothbrush to gently scrub your nails and then rinse them under water.
-This should be performed only one time per weeks so that your nails and fingers are protected, but you can do for as many weeks as you need to get your nails to the color you desire.
+Then use a soft toothbrush to scrub your nails gently and then rinse them in water.
+This should be performed only once a week so that your nails and fingers are protected, but you can do this for as many weeks as you need to give your nails the color you desire.